BranchMetrics/branch-deep-linking-public-api/README.md

 #### Returns

-If the code is a valid referral code, and this user hasn't applied it in case of "unique" calculation_type, it returns the referral code JSONObject which includes the amount.
+**200 OK** - If the code is a valid referral code, and this user hasn't applied it in case of "unique" calculation_type, it returns the referral code JSONObject which includes the amount.

 ```js
   {